Virpazar

 Virpazar (Вирпазар, /sh/) is a village in the municipality of Bar, Montenegro.

 Overview

 It is located in the Crmnica region, straddling the Crmnica river, which flows into nearby Skadar Lake.
 There are various tourist facilities including hotels.

-There is a station on the Belgrade–Bar railway and a road leaves the main Podgorica to Bar highway and follows the western shore of the lake towards Albania.
+There is a station on the Belgrade–Bar railway and a road leaves the main Podgorica–Bar highway and follows the western shore of the lake towards Albania.

 Demographics

 According to the 2011 census, its population was 277.